UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering. Bachelor's Degree in Aerospace Systems Engineering EEL

 Fig. 9.
 Example of aluminum heatsink and fan to reduce thermal resistance (picture ref.).

 Design a 12 V / 4 A (48 W) linear power supply using AO and a Darlington BJT transistor pair.
 What is the advantage of using LDO voltage regulators?
 What are the heatsink requirements to keep the power transistors in their safe operating area?
+Why it may be necesssary to use a fan for extracting heat while keeping the semiconductors in safe operating conditions?

 Topics in EMC

-Design project 2 on a battery charger
+Design a battery charger

 This project will be located at: